senatur/linux-notes/linux-essentials/linux-essentials-intro.md

-Linux Essentials - Theory Notes
+Linux Essentials - Personal Theory Notes

 Introduction to Linux

 The Linux kernel is an open-source Unix-like kernel created by Linus Torvalds in 1991.
-Combined with GNU utilities, user-space software, libraries, package managers, and applications, it forms a complete Linux operating system.
+When combined with GNU utilities, user-space software, libraries, package managers, and applications, it forms a complete Linux operating system.

 Over the years, Linux has become one of the most important technologies in modern computing, powering servers, cloud infrastructure, embedded devices, supercomputers, and mobile platforms such as Android.